paramraghavan/graphDB/README.md

+**What is Tinkerpop**
+Apache TinkerPop is an open-source project providing a framework and a set of tools to unify different graph technologies under a common framework and language has made it a cornerstone in the field of graph computing.
+TinkerPop defines both a graph computing framework and a query language called Gremlin.

 # Installing Apache TinkerPop on a Mac
 - TinkerPop requires Java to be installed on your system.
 You can check if Java is already installed and what version it is by running
 ```shell